Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 You sounded great this morning.

-Everybody should go check out um out the coverage.
+Everybody should go check out the coverage.

-So did you do I didn't do as much preparation for this as I intended to?
+So did you do, I didn't do as much preparation for this as I intended to.

-Did you do preparation for actually doing the deep dive at all into the lab league theory or the uh Hunter Biden laptop?
+Did you do preparation for actually doing the deep dive at all into the lab league theory or the Hunter Biden laptop?

 I did some.